SouthGreenPlatform/genoring/DEVEL.md

   context:
   - "prod": set for production site.
   - "staging": set for staging site.
-  - "dev": set for developement site.
+  - "dev": set for development site.
-  - "backend": only enabled for backend operations like module installation, update and uninstallation.
+  - "backend": only enabled for back-end operations like module installation, update and uninstallation.
   - "offline": only enabled when the site is offline.
   Without specific profiles, the service is always loaded (if the module is enabled).
-  Note: The "services" directory may contain a "alt" subdirectory with alternative services that can be used to replace the default ones.
+  Note: The "services" directory may contain a "alt" sub-directory with alternative services that can be used to replace the default ones.
 An "alt.yml" file contains alternative settings managed by GenoRing.
   Each alternative is defined by a (machine) name as YAML element key and